resoluteworks/kbods/README.md

 de-reference JSON statement details from a primary database.

-Below is a very crude example on how to address this and import the BODS register in Elasticsearch and an RDF repository while only reading the dataset once.
+Below is a very crude example on how to address this and import the BODS register in Elasticsearch and an RDF repository while only reading the JSONL dataset once.

 ```kotlin
 val repository = repositoryManager.getRepository("bods-rdf")